 When selecting a pond filter pump, it's important to remember its main function.
 It sounds simple, but the need to remove debris from a pond and maintain a continuous flowrate that will turn over the volume of your pond at least once every two hours, put great demands on a pump.
 Because of these demands a filter pump that is specifically designed for the purpose will ultimately be a more cost effective choice.

-Traditionally, the main type of filter pump that were available were known as Direct Drive” or “Sump Pumps”, such as the currently available Draper or Hippo pumps.
-Pumps of this type were often used in the construction industry to pump dirty water out of ditches or holes in the ground, as they are cheep to purchase and the large inlet holes ensured that they did not block up.
+Traditionally, the main types of filter pumps that were available were known as Direct Drive” or “Sump Pumps”, such as the currently available Draper or Hippo pumps.
+Pumps of this type were often used in the construction industry to pump dirty water out of ditches or holes in the ground, as they are cheap to purchase and the large inlet holes ensured that they did not block up.
 Although these pumps do produce high flowrates, they also have high power consumptions and as they are not designed to run 24 hours per day, they have limited life spans.

-Over the last 10 years, the major manufactures within our industry have designed specific filter pumps which can still produce the required debris collection and flowrates, but with a much lower power consumptions and longer life spans.
+Over the last 10 years, the major manufacturers within our industry have designed specific filter pumps which can still produce the required debris collection and flowrates, but with a much lower power consumption and longer life span.

 What To Look For In A Modern Filter Pump.